What is NTSE?

 The scholarships under the present scheme are awarded to candidates for pursuing courses in sciences and social sciences up to doctoral level and in professional courses like medicine and engineering up to second-degree level, subject to the fulfilment of conditions provided in the official brochure.

 The eligibility criteria for NTSE 2017 is as given:

-- All the students in class 10th are eligible to appear in this scholarship program.
+- All students in Class 10th are eligible to appear in this scholarship program

-- Students from both government and private schools are eligible to register for the scholarship program.
+- Students from both government and private schools are eligible to register for this scholarship program

-Students registered under open distance learning (ODL) will also be eligible provided they are below 18 years of age (as on 1st july of 2017), not employed and are appearing for 10th class exam for first time.
+Students registered under Open Distance Learning (ODL) will also be eligible, provided they are below 18 years of age (as on 1st July, 2017), unemployed and are appearing for the Class 10 exam for the first time.